 And the effect is surprisingly dramatic.
-The largest review on the subject, published in Ophthalmology, a leading eye health journal, concluded that each additional hour spent outside per week dropped a child’s chances of becoming nearsighted by two percent.
+A recent study on the subject concluded that each additional hour spent outside per week dropped a child’s chances of becoming nearsighted by two percent.
 Ideally, parents should aim to have their kids spend time outside for up to 15 hours per week.

 Tip two goes hand-in-hand with tip one.
-Once you’ve won the first battle and gotten your kids into the great outdoors, it’s time to get them running around in it.
-Exercise is one of the best ways to keep kids from joining the increasing numbers of obese and overweight children, not to mention a great way to keep their eyes healthy as well, as weight problems can have some vicious effects on eyesight.
+Once you’ve won the first battle of getting your kids into the great outdoors, it’s time to get them running around in it.
+Exercise is one of the best ways to keep kids from joining the increasing numbers of obese and overweight children.
+Not to mention, a great way to keep their eyes healthy as well, as weight problems can have some vicious effects on eyesight.

 Retinopathy, either diabetic, or linked to high-blood pressure, is the primary danger.
 In both cases, tiny blood vessels in the eye are damaged, either by years of unhealthy blood pressure, or by the spikes in blood sugar experienced by diabetics.